 What to Know Before Signing a Divorce Attorney Retainer Agreement

 Most clients treat a retainer agreement like a software terms-of-service document.
 Scroll, sign, move on.
-That's a mistake.
+That is a mistake.
 The retainer agreement is a binding contract that governs the financial and professional relationship for the entire case.
-What's in it, what's missing, and what you can change before signing matters more than most people realize.
+What is in it, what is missing, and what you can change before signing matters more than most people realize.

 The consultation identified the attorney.
-What to Bring to Your First Divorce Attorney Meeting This document formalizes the relationship.
+What to Bring to Your First Divorce Attorney Meeting covers that step.
+This document formalizes the relationship.
 Read it carefully before you sign it.

 What is a divorce attorney retainer agreement?
 A retainer agreement is a binding contract between you and your divorce attorney that defines the scope of representation, the fee structure, and both parties' obligations.
 It specifies the hourly rate, billing increment, retainer deposit amount, and replenishment trigger.
 The agreement governs the entire attorney-client relationship.
 Every term in it is enforceable once signed.